Danville in Caledonia County, Vermont — The American Northeast (New England)

 Erected 2006 by Vermont Division for Historic Preservation.

 Location.
 44° 24.682′ N, 72° 8.417′ W. Marker is in Danville, Vermont, in Caledonia County.
-Marker is at the intersection of Theodore Roosevelt Hwy (U.S. 2) and Peacham Road, on the right when traveling east on Theodore Roosevelt Hwy.
-Touch for map.
+Marker is at the intersection of Theodore Roosevelt Hwy (U.S. 2) and Peacham Road, on the right Touch for map.
 Marker is in this post office area: Danville VT 05828, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Greenbank's Hollow (approx. 2˝ miles away); First American Platform Scale (approx. 5.6 miles away); St. Johnsbury Trade School (approx. 5.7 miles away); St. Johnsbury Athenaeum (approx. 5.9 miles away); Court House Grounds & Park (approx. 5.9 miles away); Caledonia County Grammar School (approx. 6 miles away); The Comerford Development at Fifteen Mile Falls (approx. 8.8 miles away); Henry Stevens / Henry Stevens, Jr. (approx. 9.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Danville Veterans Memorial (within shouting distance of this marker); Danville Civil War Memorial (within shouting distance of this marker); Greenbank's Hollow (approx. 2˝ miles away); First American Platform Scale (approx. 5.6 miles away); St. Johnsbury Trade School (approx. 5.7 miles away); St. Johnsbury Athenaeum (approx. 5.9 miles away); Court House Grounds & Park (approx. 5.9 miles away); Caledonia County Grammar School (approx. 6 miles away).
+Touch for a list and map of all markers in Danville.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Also see . . .
 Thaddeus Stevens.
 (Submitted on July 9, 2009, by Richard E. Miller of Oxon Hill, Maryland.)